The

 Obviously, I have to say it: Don't use those.

-you get a high-ish spot and a decent dry fence this can work
+get a high-ish spot and a decent dry fence this can work even

-even better than I expected.
-I walked up Clee Hill in
+better than I expected.
+I walked up Clee Hill in Shropshire

-Shropshire recently and attached the set to an ordinary fence
+recently and attached the set to an ordinary fence with the

-with the ground wire clipped to the standard square mesh below
+ground wire clipped to the standard square mesh below and the

 Update October 2011: The New